Esri/arcgis-gitops/aws/arcgis-enterprise-base-linux/README.md

 5. Run enterprise-base-linux-aws-infrastructure workflow using the branch.
 6. Retrieve the DNS name of the load balancer created by the workflow and create a CNAME record for it within the DNS server of the base ArcGIS Enterprise domain name.

 > Job outputs are not shown in the properties of completed GitHub Actions run.
-To retrieve the outputs check the run logs of "Terraform Apply" step.
+To retrieve the outputs, check the run logs of "Terraform Apply" step.

 > When updating the infrastructure, first run the workflow with terraform_command=plan before running it with terraform_command=apply and check the logs to make sure that Terraform does not destroy and recreate critical AWS resources such as EC2 instances.